Turtlecrafter81/al-guides/Operation Siren Guide.md

 #### Sirens
 Sirens move whenever you move three times, and unlike events they move 5 tiles at once instead of 2, so plan ahead if you want to avoid them with your fleets.
 You can also just retreat when they caught up, not much reason to fight them if they are just blue reinforcement that drop no loot.

-#### Dangerous enemies (Mixed Recon Fleets)
+#### Dangerous enemies (Mixed Recon/Main/Aviation Fleets)
 Basically boss fleets.
 Have specialized modules that buff/debuff stats/defense making them harder or easier to kill with/without the proper damage type.
+The list of possible module buffs are [here](

 #### Stronghold Bosses and Abyssal Bosses
 Big bad highly leveled Siren boss that has powerful accompanying modules that can seriously wreck fleets.
 They are also multi-staged boss fight so having multiple leveled fleets is nearly mandatory to beating them.
 Abyssal bosses reveal their weakness after a certain point.

-## Ashes Coordinate and Hiryuu META
+## Ashes Showdown

 #### TL;DR:
 - Only unlocks after clearing chapter 1 of the OpSi story
 - Do maps, kill bosses, collect chests/loot spawns and you will get some coordinate points.
-- Get 100 coordinate points and you can host/summon your META boss up to twice a day (they are really easy until like level 10+, a single person can solo it)
+- Get 100 coordinate points and you can host/summon your META boss up to twice a day.
-- The boss gets killed very very fast generally, host don't need to do anything but send out invites, supporters will kill it for you.
+- Host don't need to do anything but send out invites, supporters will kill it for you.
 Host gets 135 + 15 per level Analysis points (150 for level 1, 165 or level 2, etc).
-Supporters gets 27 + 3 per level Analysis Points (30 for level 1, 33 for level 2, etc).
+Supporters gets 27 + 3 per level Analysis Points (30 for level 1, 33 for level 2, etc). **Except for level 15 which you gets 71 points**.
 You get 2 host per day and 3 support per day.
-Host counter is above your Analysis point count, if it's greyed out, you will stop accumulating coordinate points.
-Support counter is on the top right of the Ashes Showdown interfact.
+Host counter is above your Analysis point count, if it's greyed out, you will stop accumulating coordinate points (you will start at 0 the next day).
+Support counter is on the top right of the Ashes Showdown interface.
+- The fight last 60s, the boss kinda does damage and it cost no oil, AP, morale to do and gives no exp or affection either.
-- The strat is: if you host then go in, change your fleet to your best boss slayer fleet (torp front will nuke the boss in 5s flat), save your fleet, get out and invite people, ignore it for a min and do your support attempts while waiting.
-Now you get 2 host per day and 3 support per day.
-To use your support entries: sit in chat, wait till someone post and spam to get in OR spam refresh button on boss list and click attack till you get a fight and get your 30 something points.
+- The strat is: if you host then go in, change your fleet to your best boss slayer fleet (the fight last 60s), save your fleet, get out and invite people, ignore it and do your 3 support attempts while waiting.
+To use your support entries: sit in chat room, wait till someone post an invite and click to join in OR choose one on boss list and click attack till you get a fight (If the game pops up an expired, it means the boss already dies).
 Have fun~~~

 #### Patch Note that explains this in a long-winded way:
 You can obtain Analysis Points by defeating the META boss in Ashes Showdown.